 The Conversation started in Melbourne, Victoria, and the innovative technology platform and development team is based in the university and research precinct of Carlton.

 Our Global Newsroom is based in New York.
 We also have editors in Paris and Tokyo.
-Our team is part of an international network of editors from our dedicated country sites in Australia, the UK, US, Africa and France.
+Our team is part of an international network of editors from our dedicated sites in Australia, the UK, US, Africa, France and Canada.

 We believe in open access and the free-flow of information.
 The Conversation is a free resource: free to read (we’ll never go behind a paywall), and free to share or republish under Creative Commons.
 All you need to do is follow our simple guidelines.
 We have also become an indispensable media resource: providing free content, ideas and talent to follow up for press, web, radio or TV.

 Sincere thanks go to the Carnegie Corporation of New York which is providing initial support for our Global edition.